 HOW MUCH DOES A SOFFIT COST?

-The initial material cost is higher than timber but our product will never crack or absorb moisture which will give you a lifetime of well-maintained soffit finishing.
-If you are interested in ordering a Hardie Boys Inc product, contact us by emailing us at [email protected] or calling (954) 784-8216.
+The initial soffit material cost is higher than timber but our product will never crack or absorb moisture which will give you a lifetime of well-maintained solid soffits finishing.
+If you are interested in ordering a HB Elements product, contact us by emailing us at [email protected] or calling (954) 784-8216.

 COST TO REPLACE A SOFFIT

-It is possible to replace a part of the soffit and this will be calculated per linear foot.
+It is possible to replace a part of a damaged or vented soffits and this will be calculated per linear foot.
 You need to factor in labor, materials, and removal.
 For an average 12-foot section, your replacement costs should be under $150 depending on how serious the damage is.

 A Soffit seldom needs repairs and should rather be replaced per section.
 Expect the same charges for repairs as replacements.
 Luckily, his heavy-duty material is not likely to need repairs and only needs light maintenance such as repainting and cleaning.